Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 No, it’s not beer (but that’s pretty darn important, too); it’s the edged weapon.

-By knapping at the edges of flint and obsidian, and other stones, we created the first edged weapons for hunting and defense, like spear tips and knives.
+By knapping at the edges of flint obsidian and other stones, we created the first edged weapons for hunting and defense, like spear tips and knives.

-Imagine the fear our ancestors felt in the night when wolves surrounded the camp.
+Imagine the fear our ancestors felt at night when wolves surrounded the camp.
 Now imagine that fear countered with a stiff lip and a sharpened point to defend against predators.
 Even the wolves learned to back off and fear that edge.

 Today’s predators tend to walk around on two legs but are just as vicious as the wolves of our past; we owe our survival to strong steel sharpened to a razor’s edge.